simra/MefiScifi/README.md

 # MefiScifi
 Some science fiction books recommended by mefi-ites.

 Inspired by http://ask.metafilter.com/315475/What-is-the-Snowcrash-of-today

+All titles mentioned in the thread are included, including a couple non-scifi books, and a couple dis-recommends.
+These will be marked with additional notes below.
+If a book has at least one recommendation, that's sufficient to make the list without comment.
+Also, if I've read the book and I liked it I reserve the right to recommend it in the face of dis-recommends. :P

 - [Snow Crash](https://www.amazon.com/Snow-Crash-Neal-Stephenson/dp/0553380958/), Neal Stephenson
 - [Ready Player One](https://www.amazon.com/Ready-Player-One-Ernest-Cline/dp/0307887448/), Ernest Cline